AaradhyaSaxena/nights-watch/README.md

 ## Overview
 Night's Watch is a Chrome extension that monitors and masks sensitive information (PII) in clipboard content on supported AI chat websites.

+As both corporations and individuals increasingly adopt Gen-AI tools like ChatGPT, Gemini, and Claude, a critical challenge emerges: preventing accidental exposure of sensitive data through clipboard operations.
+Employees may inadvertently paste confidential information, PII, or trade secrets into these AI platforms, creating significant compliance and security risks for organisations.
+Similarly, in personal usage, users may unknowingly share private information—such as financial details, health records, or personal messages—while interacting with these tools.
+This raises serious concerns around privacy, data security, and misuse of personal information, highlighting the need for robust safeguards to ensure sensitive data remains protected in all contexts.

 ## Core Components

 ### Background Script (background.js)